deco3500-2018/team33/Proposal.md

 - Pettigrew S, Robert Donovan, Duncan Boldy & Robert Newton (2014) Older people's perceived causes of and strategies for dealing with social isolation, Aging & Mental Health, 18:7, 914-920, DOI: 10.1080/13607863.2014.899970 accesible at : https://www.tandfonline.com/doi/pdf/10.1080/13607863.2014.899970?needAccess=true
 - Shapiro S., "Social isolation in the elderly", InnovAiT: Education and inspiration for general practice, vol. 10, no. 2, pp. 121-122, 2016.
 Available at: http://journals.sagepub.com.ezproxy.library.uq.edu.au/doi/pdf/10.1177/17557380166 75377
 - Šimonová I Klímová B, Poulová P. & Pražák P., (2017) The use of ICT devices by older people with a special focus on their type and respondents’ age: A Czech case study, Educational Gerontology, 43:12, 641-649, DOI: 10.1080/03601277.2017.1386351
-- Jeff Anderson (2018) Seniors Living, Retrieved from:  https://www.aplaceformom.com/blog/help-seniors-avoid-social-isolation-8-14-2014/
+- Jeff Anderson (2018) "Seniors Living", A place for Mom.
+Retrieved from:  https://www.aplaceformom.com/blog/help-seniors-avoid-social-isolation-8-14-2014/
 - Wagner N. 2010, Computer use by older adults:A multi-diciplinary revie.
 Advancing Educational Research on Computer-supported Collaborative Learning (CSCL) through the use of gStudy CSCL Tools .
 Retrieved from: https://www-sciencedirect-com.ezproxy.library.uq.edu.au/science/article/pii/S0747563210000695
 - Valtorta, N., & Hanratty, B. (2012).
 Loneliness, isolation and the health of older adults: do we need a new research agenda?
 Journal of the Royal Society of Medicine, 105(12), 518–522. http://doi.org/10.1258/jrsm.2012.120128